What Can Cause Hot Flashes other than Menopause?

 Women who smoke more often have hot flashes during menopause, even if they don't smoke on their own.
 Thus, even if you are still menopausal, you might be able to stop having hot flashes if you give up smoking.

-There are several medications that may cause hot flashes, including birth control pills, including birth control pills.
-There are a variety of medications, including birth control, that can cause hot flashes, so if you are taking any of these medications, be sure to read about any potential side effects and discuss this with your doctor if you have them.
+There are several medications that may cause hot flashes, including birth control pills, so if you are taking any of these medications, be sure to read about any potential side effects and discuss this with your doctor if you have them.

 Managing Hot Flashes